Illinois Court Records

 What is an Arrest Warrant in Illinois?

-- There are reasonable grounds to believe that a warrant for the person's arrest has been issued in the state or other jurisdiction;
+- There are reasonable grounds to believe that a warrant for the person's arrest has been issued in the state or another jurisdiction.

-- The police have reasonable grounds to believe that the person has committed an offense.
+- The police have reasonable grounds to believe the person has committed an offense.

 A complaint or application to obtain an arrest warrant must be presented to a court, stating that an offense has been committed.
 This complaint must be made under oath.
-It must also be in writing and state the name or definitive description of the accused (including date of birth, sex, ethnicity, height and weight, and identifiable features), the offense, and the time and place of the offense.
+It must also be in writing, and the name or definitive description of the accused (including date of birth, sex, ethnicity, height and weight, and identifiable features), the offense, and the time and place of the offense must be stated.
 725 ILCS 5/107-9 requires all arrest warrants issued in Illinois to:

-- Indicate the first name, sex, date of birth, and other details and descriptions the person can be identified with;
+- Indicate the first name, sex, date of birth, and other details and descriptions that can be identified.

-- Authorize a peace officer or other person named to arrest and bring before the court the subject of the warrant, amongst other important requirements.
+- Authorize a peace officer or other person named to arrest and bring the subject of the warrant before the court, among other important requirements.

 Individuals who want to resolve their arrest warrants are advised to conduct a warrant look and be informed of the details contained in the warrant, contact a criminal defense attorney (if they can), or present themselves to the police or the court.